Violent Crimes Lawyer in Columbia, SC

 Read about some of our firm’s notable guilty pleas, in which clients accepted a plea in exchange for reduced charges and/or suspended sentences.

-- Attorney Review: You will meet with an attorney, not a paralegal or legal assistant.
+- Attorney Review: You will meet with a violent crimes attorney, not a paralegal or legal assistant.

-- Your Case: You will discuss the facts of your case with the attorney, so he can assess the strengths and weaknesses of your case.
+- Your Case: You will discuss the facts of your case with the violent crimes attorney, so he can assess the strengths and weaknesses of your case.